-Please see Figure 2.1 for school enrollment for the Town of Benton from 1990 through 2030.
-Past enrollment numbers are from the 1990 and 2000 US Census, while projected enrollment figures are based on population projection calculations from Chapter 1, Issues and Opportunities.
+Gratiot is part of three school districts: Black Hawk, Darlington Community, and Shullsburg.
+All the schools in these districts are public schools and all include elementary, middle, and high schools.
+The schools are located in the villages of Gratiot and South Wayne, and the cities of Shullsburg and Darlington, respectively.
+Below, please see Figure 2.1 for school enrollment for the Town of Gratiot from 1990 through 2030.
+Past enrollment numbers are from the 2000 US Census, while projected enrollment figures are based on population projections from Chapter 1, Issues and Opportunities.